Huichelaar/Rewind/Notes.md

 Hook after gProc_BMapMain's proc label 9, tracking all new phase units' health, status, BWL (maybe not, too late for favoritism anyways), etc. (not supports anymore!) in the usual banim buffer.
 Because turnbased events already executed we no longer need to require scripted battles to not take place during turnbased events!

 Hook immediately before gProc_BMapMain's proc label 5.
 Maybe replace the call to 0x8015434 as this seems to be leftover unused tutorial stuff from FE7.
 Make the PROC_CALL_2 into PROC_CALL, the original PROC_CALL_2 never yields due to the function it calls always returning true.
 Add unitChange rewindentries for all units' whose HP, status, etc. was changed using data that was buffered in previous hook.

+Note to future self: this plan has been implemented now.

 ### Other relevant notes
 Basically phase order: